-The highly skilled migrant permit is available to foreign nationals, sometimes called knowledge workers, who are in a position to make a contribution to the Netherlands' knowledge-based economy.
-For example, individuals that will work in a high-level position or as a guest lecturer, trainee doctor or scientific researcher.
+The highly skilled migrant permit is available to foreign nationals, sometimes called knowledge workers, who are in a position to contribute to the Netherlands' knowledge-based economy.
+For example, individuals who will work in a high-level position or as a guest lecturer, trainee doctor, or scientific researcher are all considered knowledge workers.

 In this article, we’ll provide an overview of the following topics related to the highly skilled migrant permit: